sethvs/sthRDPTools/README.md

 ### Disable-sthRDPNetworkLevelAuthentication

-This command disables Network Level Authentication requirement for RDP connections on local computer.
+This command disables Network Level Authentication requirement for RDP connections on local computer:

 ```
 Disable-sthRDPNetworkLevelAuthentication